MatthewDLudwig/NimiqWrapper/README.md

 ## Implementation Details
 ### Standard JavaScript
 Implementing NimiqWrapper in a site using standard JavaScript and HTML is quite easy.
 Simply create whatever handler functions you deem necessary (most likely headHandler will be a minimum requirement) and have those functions update your UI as necessary.
-This can be done via changing JavaScript variables and handling the UI seperately, or by manually manipulating the DOM to update the UI.
+This can be done via changing JavaScript variables and handling updating the UI seperately, or by manually manipulating the DOM to update the UI.
+An example of how this can be done can be seen in the demo.html file in this repo, which is hosted at [on my site](https://www.drawpad.org/nimiq/demo.html).
 ### AngularJS
 NimiqWrapper was designed with AngularJS in mind and so using the two together is quite easy.
 Similar to the JavaScript section, you will need to create any necessary handler functions and then pass them to the constructor of the NimiqWrapper object.
 The important difference with AngularJS is that you must remember to update angular variables within the digest cycle.
 If you know nothing of the digest cycle, some introductory reading can be found [here](https://www.sitepoint.com/understanding-angulars-apply-digest/) and [here](https://www.thinkful.com/projects/understanding-the-digest-cycle-528/).
 Once you understand where the issue is, solving it is not too hard.  $scope.$apply and $timeout are the two most well known solutions, with $scope.$evalAsync being the best I've found.

 $scope.$apply was my preferred solution however it can run into issues if a digest cycle is already running.
 You can use $scope.$apply pretty reliably in most of the handlers except for headHandler.
 The headHandler function has the possibility of being called quite often (as blocks roll in or while you're achieving concensus for the first time) and some of these calls will collide with the current digest cycle.
 One solution to colliding with a running digest is to use $timeout.
-I won't go into much detail on this solution as it's a common WORKAROUND documented all over the internet.
+I won't go into much detail on this solution as it's a common workaround documented all over the internet.
 I've always tried to avoid it, but unfortunately $scope.$apply just isn't reliable enough for use with NimiqWrapper.

 After being unhappy with using $timeout in such a way, I did some research and landed upon $scope.$evalAsync which is available in later versions of AngularJS.
 A very educational overview of this function can be seen [here](https://www.bennadel.com/blog/2605-scope-evalasync-vs-timeout-in-angularjs.htm) and the same author has an side by side comparison of $evalAsync and a similar function [here](https://www.bennadel.com/blog/2751-scope-applyasync-vs-scope-evalasync-in-angularjs-1-3.htm).  $scope.$evalAsync can be used in the same way as $scope.$apply, except it will always ensure that the function is run at the end of the current digest or start of the next.
 This is much faster than $timeout, get's the point clearly across, and fixes the issue with trying to digest in the middle of a digest cycle.
 ### NodeJS